ishe19/kenac-bank-client/readme.md

 # 🚀 Kenac Bank Client

 This is the frontend for the Kenac Bank application, built using Next.js, TypeScript, and Tailwind CSS.

+> **Note:**
+> This application does **not** connect to a real backend.
+> All API requests are simulated using dummy API routes within the project for demonstration and local development purposes.

 ✅ Prerequisites

 Make sure you have the following installed:

     Node.js — v16 or higher recommended

-    pnpm — or use npm / yarn if preferred
+    pnpm — or use npm(recommended) / yarn if preferred

 🛠 Getting Started